zeuming/RoboTwin/README.md

 # 🐣 Update
+* **2024/12/19** We have updated our [arXiv](https://arxiv.org/abs/2409.02920) paper and revised some of the experimental results, including simulation and Sim2Real experiments.
 * **2024/12/06**, Released the manually fine-tuned expert data collector, and all RoboTwin code is now open source.
 Migrated the code from the early_version to the [early_version branch](https://github.com/TianxingChen/RoboTwin/tree/early_version).
 * **2024/11/27**, Released the [gpt branch](https://github.com/TianxingChen/RoboTwin/tree/gpt), focused on generating expert data collectors for custom tasks.
 Note that its codebase differs slightly from the main branch.
 * **2024/10/01**, Fixed the `get_actor_goal_pose` missing bug, updated the `get_obs()` function, and improved the Diffusion Policy-related code along with the experimental results.